-- Messages to effectively communicate about risks associated with nicotine use and the potential harms of non-cigarette tobacco product use.
+- Messages to effectively communicate about risks associated with nicotine use and the potential harms of tobacco products other than conventional cigarettes use.

 - Methods and messages for communicating complex scientific concepts to the general public, including risk and harms of tobacco use taking into account unintended consequences; effectiveness of text and pictorial warnings for tobacco products other than conventional cigarettes.

-- Effective messages and communication for educating consumers about the health effects of cigars, waterpipe.
+- Effective messages and communication for educating consumers about the health effects of cigars, waterpipe and heated tobacco products.

-Understanding the impact of marketing on susceptibility to using tobacco products (both classes of products and products within classes) and transitions between experimentation, initiation to regular use, product switching, dual use and cessation related-behaviors among different populations.
+Understanding the impact of marketing on susceptibility to and initiation of using tobacco products (both classes of products and products within classes) and transitions between experimentation, initiation to regular use, product switching, dual use and cessation related-behaviors among different populations.
 Topics may include tobacco industry marketing such as advertising, digital media, and promotions.

 - Methods, measures, and study designs to best assess the impact of tobacco product marketing (advertising and promotion) restrictions on users and non-users of tobacco, including marketing of novel and/or potential modified risk tobacco products.

-- What components of ENDS marketing have the greatest impact on youth ENDS use.
+- What components of ENDS marketing have the greatest impact on youth/young adults’ ENDS use.

 - How labeling, marketing, and advertising impact abuse liability of different tobacco products.

 - Impact of potential marketing restrictions of newly authorized products on youth/young adult/non-user experimentation, initiation, use and cessation, as well as adult continued use and cessation.

-- Evaluation of policies at the state and community level that fall within FDA CTP regulatory authorities (e.g., flavor bans, specific constituent changes or bans), with a focus on effects on tobacco use/behavioral outcomes).
+- Evaluation of local, state, and international policies that are relevant to FDA CTP regulatory authorities (e.g., flavor bans, specific constituent changes or bans), with a focus on effects on tobacco use/behavioral outcomes).

-- Methods and measures (e.g., behavioral economics, population modeling) to estimate the range of potential impacts on behavior and health of potential FDA regulatory actions such as product standards addressing toxicity, appeal, and addiction such as ban on flavored cigars, ban on menthol in cigarettes and cigars, and ban on flavors that appeal to youth in any tobacco product).
+- Behavioral economics and population modeling studies to estimate the range of potential impacts on behavior and health of potential FDA regulatory actions such as product standards addressing toxicity, appeal, and addiction such as ban on flavored cigars, ban on menthol in cigarettes and cigars, and ban on flavors that appeal to youth in any tobacco product).

-- Impact of heightened age verification and age restricted in-person locations on youth use of ENDS.
+- Impact of heightened age verification and age restricted in-person locations on youth and young adults use of tobacco products.